Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 Make sure to check if there are any signs of forced entry.
 If you see any sign or you feel like someone tampered with the locks, call the police.

 Also aspect the surrounding of your store.
-Look for any behavior that looks suspicious like loitering nearby, weird signs, cars that you don’t know, or something that make you feel weird about.
+Look for suspicious behavior, like loitering nearby, weird signs, cars you don’t know, or something that makes you feel weird.

-If you feel anything like this, do not proceed, Get in touch with the police and inform others to stay away from it.
+If you feel anything like this, do not proceed; contact the police and inform others to avoid it.

 When you open your store, do not let it unlock.
 With every employee inside the building, keep the door locked for entry.